 Simply preheat your oven to 375 degrees Fahrenheit, slice veggies into fry shapes, spray with oil and sprinkle on salt and spices of your choice.
 Roast until veggies are soft and caramelized as desired.

 You can also try this with avocado by slicing the fruit lengthwise into pieces, dredging it in flour and sprinkling with bread crumbs before baking or popping the slices in an air fryer.
+While this won't necessarily save you calories, the swap will add some good nutrition to your plate.

 Recipes to Try